 It is through repeated death and subsequent visits to the House of Hades that the plot is advanced.
 Each time Zagreus returns to the House its occupants will have new things to say.
 They may comment on his progress, clarify more about his life before his escape attempts, or deepen their relationship with the god-prince by sharing their feelings and secrets.
 Hades disrupts the feeling of demoralizing failure that may accompany other procgen dungeon crawlers by making a failed run a tantalizing opportunity to improve Zagreus’ relationship with his friends and family and move the plot forward.
 In Hades, even losing feels like progress.

 More important are Darkness and Chtonic Keys.
 Crystallized Darkness can be used in conjunction with the magic mirror in Zagreus’ bedroom to improve his attributes.
 Cthonic Keys increase the number of attributes the mirror can modify.
 They also unlock new weapons like Varatha the Eternal Spear and Coronacht the Heart-Seeking Bow.
-Just making it through Tartarus is a challenge with an unmodified Zagreus, but after sinking some Darkness into the mirror’s Thick Skin upgrade to increase his starting health and Death Defiance to give him multiple lives, Hades’ challenges become much more manageable.
+Just making it through Tartarus is a challenge with an unmodified Zagreus, but after sinking some Darkness into the mirror’s Thick Skin upgrade to increase his starting health and Death Defiance to give him multiple lives, Hades’ challenges become more manageable.
 During later escape attempts I will want to focus on Boons and Centaur Hearts to give Zagreus the edge he needs to overcome his greatest obstacles, but early in my playtime I am ravenous for Darkness and Cthonic Keys to hone Zagreus’ base abilities even if it results in a shorter run.
 Hades rewards my effort with more power and successively better runs.

 Power alone will not be enough to escape from Hades.
 After pressing through many rooms in each of Hades’ regions, I will face that region’s boss.
 Each boss demands not just power, but also skill.
 Megaera, one of the Furies who torture the underworld’s most vile Shades, guards Tartarus’ exit.
-She bombards Zagreus with aggressive swoops and waves of piercing energy, forcing me to dash between her attacks and claim desperate counters in the few seconds she leaves open.
+She bombards Zagreus with aggressive swoops and waves of piercing energy, forcing him to dash between her attacks and claim desperate counters in the few seconds she leaves open.
 The Bone Hydra guards Asphodel’s exit, firing purple projectiles at Zagreus while summoning its reproducing heads to add to the onslaught.
-Elysium’s exit is marked by an arena where a crowd cheers on the Greek king Theseus and Asterius the Minotaur who double-team Zagreus.
+Elysium’s exit is marked by an arena where a crowd cheers on the Greek king Theseus and Asterius the Minotaur who gang up on Zagreus.
 Theseus throws his spear from afar and summons divine intervention while Asterius keeps me distracted with relentless swings and dives from his axe.

 Finally, after dozens of escape attempts, Zagreus claws his way out of Hades.
 But the story doesn’t end there.

 Hades is not unchanged following Zagreus’ first successful escape.
-When I return him to the window overlooking Tartarus it is now protected by a Pact of Punishment, an infernal contract where I can opt in to modifiers that increase the difficulty of my next escape attempt.
+When he returns to the window overlooking Tartarus it is protected by a Pact of Punishment, an infernal contract where I can opt in to modifiers that increase the difficulty of the next escape attempt.
 These Pacts range from the mundane, like Calisthenics Program that increases enemy health, to the more worrisome, like Tight Deadline which adds a stacking time limit to each region.
 The most important Pacts are Benefits Package and Extreme Measures, which give Shades and each region boss powerful new abilities I must learn to overcome.
 It would be nice to see new enemies, or even a new area, revealed outright as I master the base game’s content, but these Pacts are as close to Hades comes to offering discoverable new content.

 Most procgen dungeon crawlers have stories.
 Most of them even incorporate the player character’s undying nature into their plot in some way or another.
 Rogue Legacy casts each new player character as a descendant of the previous, benefiting from the riches and knowledge their relative gained.
 Enter The Gungeon traps its player characters in a time loop in a cursed citadel.
 UnderMine has an endless line of peasants who are conscripted by a king to delve into a mine for its riches.
 It’s disappointing—frustrating, even—to see Hades piled with so much credit for doing something it is far from the first to have done.